WCSCourses/Helminth_Bioinformatics_2025/course_modules_2025/module_transcriptomics/bulk_rnaseq.md

 library(pheatmap)        # for (visually pleasing) heatmaps

 # Try installing the missing package(s) by following R package repository guideline.
 You usually need to do this step only once for each package on a given computer, unless essential version update is required.
 # !!HINT!!
 Google the package name with the keyword "install".
-Follow the link that are either Bioconduction website or CRAN website.
+Follow the link to either the Bioconductior or CRAN websites.
 ___your package installation command here___

 # Once you have installed the missing package(s), run the library() command on those newly-install package(s) again.
 Notice how the command responds this time.